How Do I Obtain Legal Guardianship in Indiana?

 2. Notify Interested Parties

-State law requires that family members and other relevant individuals be notified about the guardianship proceedings.
-This ensures that all parties have an opportunity to contest or support the petition.
+State law requires that family members and other relevant individuals be notified about the guardianship petition.
+This ensures that all parties have an opportunity to contest or support the request.

 3. Court Evaluation